 Pour batter into prepared pan, spreading everything evenly.

 Bake for 20-25 minutes, or until the center of the cake comes out clean when tested with a toothpick, cake tester, or knife.
 Also, the tops should bounce back once gently pressed.

 Once done, remove the cake from the oven and let it cool for 25-30 minutes before carefully lifting it from the pan and unto a cooling rack to cool completely.

 TO MAKE THE LEMON BUTTERCREAM FROSTING:

-Add in the powdered sugar and milk until completely smooth, thick, and fluffy, about 1-2 minutes.
+Add in the powdered sugar and milk until completely smooth, whipped, and fluffy, about 1-2 minutes.
 NOTE: If buttercream is too 'runny', add additional powdered sugar (1 tablespoon at a time); if too thick, add additional milk (1 tablespoon at a time).

 Tips & Tricks

 STORAGE: Keep leftover cake tightly wrapped using plastic wrap and refrigerated for up to 5 days.
 To store frozen (frosted or unfrosted), simply tightly wrap and cover cake and freeze for up to 2-3 months.
 To serve, thaw in the refrigerator overnight and bring to room temperature.